Butch78/green-wind/README.md

 # Green Wind

-Green Wind is an example of a ETL tool that is able to take in data and store it in a Postgres Database!
+Green Wind is an example of a ETL tool that is able to take in unstructed Battery Data and store it in a Postgres Database!

 Here is an example of some unstructered data that we will be working with: